-Patient characteristics are reported as mean \pm SD.
-Lactate and Scv{O2} were divided into sextiles.
-The division into sextiles was arbitrarily decided to provide reasonable resolution power of the model, while maintaining adequate patient number in each quantile (\sim 250).
-In this way, the results are more easily understandable than splitting the independent variables according to restricted cubic splines, which provide, however, similar results (see online supplement for details).
-Comparison of continuous variables among groups was made through one-way ANOVA test with Tukey honest significant difference test for pair-wise comparisons.
-Dichotomous variables were compared using the chisquare test.
-A P value less than 0.05 was considered statistically significant.
-All statistical analyses were performed using R and GraphPad Prism Software.
+Patient characteristics are reported as mean \pm standard deviation.
+Lactate and ScvO2 were divided into sextiles.
+The division into sextiles was arbitrarily decided in order to provide reasonable resolution power of the model, while maintaining adequate patient number in each quantile (circa 250).
+In this way, the results are more easily understandable than splitting the independent variables according to restricted cubic splines, which provide, however, similar results.
+(See Online data supplement for details.)
+Comparison of continuous variables among groups was made through one-way ANOVA test with Tukey's honest significant difference test for pair-wise comparisons.
+Dichotomous variables were compared using the Chi-square test.
+A p value < 0.05 was considered statistically significant.
+All statistical analyses were performed using R and Graphpad Prism Software.

-Study Approval
+Study approval